AgustinSilvio/Reaseguros/README.md

 # Loss Adjustment and Liability Distribution
-The way responsibilities are defined allows for the automatic distribution of loss amounts.
+The way responsibilities are defined allows the automatic distribution of loss amounts.
 This allocation is typically derived from the responsibility framework—often represented in a dedicated dataframe—rather than from the detailed coverage information.
 However, the final result may vary due to factors such as deductibles and the specific coverage limits associated with each policy.
 These elements can influence how the loss is ultimately shared among the involved parties.
 In the following example the loss for risk 1 is $9,500,000.00
 ~~~
 df_result = distribute_loss_by_layers(9_500_000, dfcapasriesgo1)